-Discover an island so isolated from the rest of the world, that every land mammal is endemic and nearly half the birds are, too ? wow!
+Embark on a Madagascar wildlife tour with Naturalist Journeys to discover an island so isolated from the rest of the world, that every land mammal is endemic and nearly half the birds are, too — wow!
 Search for endearing lemurs, bizarre chameleons, otherworldly flora, and so much more.
 Madagascar is one of the world’s greatest destinations for birdwatchers and naturalists, alike; a Madagascar birding and wildlife tour is truly an experience of a lifetime.

 Asity Madagascar works with local communities to preserve, manage, and protect key ecosystems as habitat for threatened and endangered species of birds and wildlife.